-The mission of Academic Advising at the UNF is committed to creating an advising environment in which advisors assist students’ working toward intellectual and personal goals.
-UNF strives to provide an inclusive environment in which advisors help all prospective, current, and returning students make responsible and informed decisions about their educational and career plans that are consistent with their values, interests, and abilities.
+The mission of Academic Advising at UNF is creating an advising environment in which advisors assist students in achieving their intellectual and personal goals.
+Advising at UNF strives to provide an inclusive environment whereby all students are supported in making responsible and informed decisions regarding their educational and career plans that are consistent with their values, interests, and abilities.
 UNF’s diverse student population will be provided tools and resources to empower them in becoming lifelong learners.

 Goals of Advising

 The members of the Academic Advising Council (AAC) respect and support the institution’s vision, mission, and goals, recognizing the shared responsibility of the university community to accomplish these goals.

 - Ensure that students have access to knowledgeable and informed advisors in a supportive and open environment with care and respect.